 Underestimating energy demands, disregarding local climate conditions, choosing the cheapest, bad installation, and neglecting maintenance can reduce a solar system’s efficiency.

-Installation must be planned to optimise solar technology’s benefits.
+Solar installation in Melbourne must be planned to optimise solar technology’s benefits.
 This requires precise energy requirements assessment, quality components matched to local environmental circumstances, professional installation, and continuing maintenance.

 By avoiding these mistakes, individuals and businesses can guarantee their solar systems are cost-effective, durable, and reliable.